(con't from Part I)

 One has to first start with the right materials, and a collection of easy to read hymn books is an invaluable resource to an organ scholar.

 A familiarity with the fixed melody, or cantus firmus (c.f.) of a number of well known hymn tunes is a very good first step to take on the way to learning to improvise [See blog, Improvisation, Parts I-VI].

 A collection of various hard bound hymnals, especially older, out of print editions in good condition (photo) with the music printed in 4 part harmony, is also helpful for locating a specific hymn or musical response.

-Four part hymn settings are not organ music; they are choral music which the organist arranges for performance on the organ, and these make excellent material for studying voice leading, practicing sight reading, learning hymn playing techniques (there are several), and, of course, improvising in the various ways that a hymn tune can be announced.
+It's important to remember that 4 part hymn settings are not organ music; they are choral music which the organist arranges for performance on the organ, and these make excellent material for studying voice leading, practicing sight reading, learning hymn playing techniques (there are several), and, of course, improvising in the various ways that a hymn tune can be announced.